TriagalenCheteriagalnik/sensors.community.downloader/README.md

 How to interpret the data (keep in mind different files are associated with different data):
 - In summary files, the PM2.5 and PM10 values represent the Kohler-adjusted air pollution values for the relevant time period
-- "Negative rows" means how many data rows were discarded due to having negative data (pollutant values cannot be negative, so any negative values are misreadings)
+- "Negative rows" means how many data rows were discarded due to having a negative value (pollutant values cannot be negative, so any negative values are misreadings)
 - "High rows" shows you how many data rows were discarded due to showing a particulate concentration >999.
 This is above the specified maximum the SDS011 sensor can read, so any such reading is erroneous.
 - "Spike_rows" shows you how many data rows were deleted due to being above the configurable exclusion modifier (Default: 10x) and not being "acquitted" by another sensor
 - "rows_discarded_fog" show you how many data rows were discarded due to being associated with a humidity reading at or above 98%.
 At this high level of humidity (fog), the readings are so inaccurate that not even the Kohler formula can save them.
 - "rows_corrected_k_kohler" shows you how many data rows were corrected using the k-value from the settings due to being associated a relative humidity higher than 70% but lower than 98%.
 - "bad_lines_skipped" represents how many data rows were discarded due to being "bad" - i.e. blank, NaN, or filled with non-numerical values.
 This is corrupted data.
-- the "stat_ci" rows show only the statistical error, which assumes all particle sensor readings are perfectly accurate once humidity-adjusted
+- the "stat_ci" rows show only the statistical error, which assumes all particle sensor readings are perfectly accurate once humidity-adjusted.
-- the adj_ci" rows also add in the instrumental measurement error.
+- the adj_ci" rows also add in the instrumental measurement error (±15% и  ±10 μg /m³ for the SDS011 sensor).
 Use these for your error bars.
 - "n_samples" simply shows how many non-discarded data points are left after processing has been finished for the relevant sensor and time period.
+These are the data points that were used for the statistical calculations.
 - The timestamps in the individual sensor files show you the exact time when converted to the local sensor timezone.
 This is noted when compared to UTC.
 For example "2024-01-01 02:00:00+02:00" means that the reading was done at 02:00:00 local sensor time, and the local sensor time zone is UTC+2.
 This also should take into account daylight savings.
+- Only particle sensor files have PM2.5 and PM10 data.
+Only humidity sensor files have temperature and humidity readings.
+This is normal and is the reason we "pair" them in the configuration.

 Common issues:
 - The script may launch briefly and crash if you don't have the required modules installed.
 See - instruction 2.